breadboard-ai/breadboard/packages/website/src/docs/visual-editor/components.md

 ### Updating Component Information

-We can update the title, log level, and description of the component using the **Component details** section in the right hand pane.
+We can also update the title, log level, and description of the component using the **Component details** section in the right hand pane.

 ![The component details section](/breadboard/static/images/using-the-visual-editor/component-details.png)

 The **title** is shown in the **Activity Panel** when a board is run, and the **log level** determines if the component's output is shown in the Activity Panel only, or if it should be shown in the Preview as well.

-If the log level is set to **Debug** it will show only in the Activity Panel.
-If, however, it is set to **Information** it will be shown in the Activity Panel _and_ the Preview.
+- If the log level is set to **Debug** it will show only in the Activity Panel.
+- If the log level is set to **Information** it will be shown in the Activity Panel _and_ the Preview.

 > [!NOTE]
 > We do not currently use the component description within the Visual Editor UI, but this may change in the future.

 ### Changing a Component's Inputs

 Most components can be configured in some way.
-When you select a component in the Visual Editor its configuration options are shown in the right hand pane in the **Input** section just below the **Component details**.
+When we select a component in the Visual Editor its configuration options are shown in the right hand pane in the **Input** section just below the **Component details**.
 The exact options depend on the component itself, but as one example the inputs for the `runJavascript` component are shown below.

 ![The runJavascript component details](/breadboard/static/images/using-the-visual-editor/runjavascript-inputs.png)

-In the case of this particular component we see:
+In the case of this particular component – the `runJavascript` one – we see:

-1. **code** The code we wish to run.
+1. **code** The code we wish to run when the component is reached in a board run.
 2. **name** The name of the function to invoke from the `code` input set above.
 3. **raw** Whether or not the output of the component should be used as-is, or whether it should be wrapped in a port called `result`.